Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

 \subsection{How does Our Optimization Algorithm Perform with respect to System Parameters?}

 In our optimization, we have three weight parameters $w_1$, $w_2$, and $\rho$, where $w_1 + w_2 = 1$ as explained above.
-If $w_1$ is greater than $w_2$, energy consumption will take a more dominant position in our optimization problem.
-If $w_2$ is larger than $w_1$, it is more important to optimize the delay instead of energy.
-Analogously, {if the weight parameter $\rho$ is larger, the object detection accuracy will take a more dominant position.
+If $w_1>w_2$, energy consumption will take a more dominant position in our optimization problem.
+If $w_2>w_1$, it is more important to optimize the delay instead of energy.
+Analogously, {if the weight parameter $\rho$ is larger, the model accuracy will take a more dominant position.
 To explore the effect of weight parameters of total energy and time consumption and model accuracy separately, we first show experiments under different $(w_1, w_2)$ with fixed $\rho$ and then show results under different $\rho$ with fixed $(w_1, w_2) = (0.5, 0.5)$.
 The algorithms to be compared with are summarized in Table \ref{tab:algorithm_comparison} (comparison with other work is in Section~\ref{secSuperiority}).

 }